Statement of Intent

 Storage and Access to Medicines

 All medicines apart from emergency medicines (inhalers, epipens, etc.) are kept in a locked store cupboard.
 Medicines are always stored in the original pharmacist’s container.
-Pupils are told where their medication is stored and who holds the key and staff will be fully briefed on the procedures for obtaining the medication in an emergency.
+Students are told where their medication is stored and who holds the key and staff will be fully briefed on the procedures for obtaining the medication in an emergency.

 Medicines that require refrigeration are kept in the medical room fridge, clearly labelled in an airtight container.

 For legal reasons records of all medicines administered are kept at the school until the pupil reaches the age of 24.
 This includes medicines administered by staff during all educational visits.
 A parent or guardian will be informed if their child has been unwell during the school day.

 In a medical emergency, first aid is given, an ambulance is called and parents/carers are notified.
 Should an emergency situation occur to a student who has an IHP, the emergency procedures detailed on the plan are followed, and a copy of the IHP is given to the ambulance crew.
 IHP’s will also be given to those companies and staff providing transportation of students to and from school, in order that the IHP can be passed to the ambulance crew in the event of an emergency.